Tilahun-git/mini_social_media_app/README.md

 # Mini Social Media App

 A simple full-stack social media application where users can register, log in, create posts with images or videos, like, comment, edit, and delete their own posts.
-Built with Node.js, Express, MongoDB, and vanilla JavaScript
+Built Frontend of html,css and javascript integrated with Backend of Node.js, Express and MongoDB database.

 ## Features
 - User registration and login with password hashing